 Official Squarespace email addresses

 If you're not sure if an email address belongs to us, compare it to this list of our official email addresses.

 - email@example.com (Customer Support)

-- firstname.lastname@example.org (Form Block submissions from your site)
+- firstname.lastname@example.org (Form Block submissions from visitors to your site)

 - email@example.com (Squarespace Domains)